 Look at you, you remote-dispensing maven, you.
 Here are three quick takeaways:

-- A telepharmacy operates like a traditional pharmacy except for the pharmacist reviews and verifies prescriptions from a remote location.
+- A telepharmacy operates like a traditional pharmacy except for the pharmacist reviews and verifies prescriptions from a host pharmacy location.

-- One pharmacist can verify prescriptions for multiple pharmacies, or the workload can be shared between pharmacists in multiple locations.
+- One pharmacist can review prescriptions for multiple pharmacies, or the workload can be shared between pharmacists in multiple locations.